Learning space

-Learning space or learning setting refers to a physical setting for a learning environment, a place in which teaching and learning occur.
-The term is commonly used as a more definitive alternative to "classroom," but it may also refer to an indoor or outdoor location, either actual or virtual.
+Learning space or learning setting is a physical setting for a learning environment, a place in which teaching and learning occur.
+It may be an indoor or outdoor location, either actual or virtual.
 Learning spaces are highly diverse in use, configuration, location, and educational institution.
 They support a variety of pedagogies, including quiet study, passive or active learning, kinesthetic or physical learning, vocational learning, experiential learning, and others.
 As the design of a learning space impacts the learning process, it is deemed important to design a learning space with the learning process in mind.

 History

 The word school derives from Greek σχολή (scholē), originally meaning "leisure" and also "that in which leisure is employed", and later "a group to whom lectures were given, school".
 The Japanese word for school, gakuen, means "learning garden" or "garden of learning".
 Kindergarten is a German word whose literal meaning is "garden for the children", however the term was coined in the metaphorical sense of a "place where children can grow in a natural way".

 Over time different methods of instruction have led to different types of learning spaces.
 Direct instruction is perhaps civilization's oldest method of formal, structured education and continues to be a dominant form throughout the world.
 In its essence it involves the transfer of information from one who possesses more knowledge to one who has less knowledge, either in general or in relation to a particular subject or idea.
 This method is commonly used in traditional classrooms.
 The Socratic method was developed over two millennia ago in response to direct instruction in the scholae of Ancient Greece.
 Its dialectic, questioning form continues to be an important form of learning in western schools of law.
 This method is commonly used in seminar rooms and smaller lecture halls.
 Hands-on learning, a form of active and experiential learning, predates language and the ability to convey knowledge by means other than demonstration, and has been shown to be one of the more effective means of learning and over the past two decades has been given an increasingly important role in education.
 This method is used in outdoor learning spaces, specialty labs, studios, vocational shops, maker spaces, and in physical education facilities.